linolayani/linoleparquet.github.io/content/posts/2023/nodeport-clusterip-loadbalancer-which-service-to-choose/index.md

 lastmod: 2024-01-26T13:19:14-06:00
 tags: ["kubernetes", "ClusterIP", "LoadBalancer", "NodePort"]

-description: "In Kubernetes, there are several different types of service that can be used to expose an application to external traffic."
 summary: "In Kubernetes, there are several different types of service that can be used to expose an application to external traffic."

 cover: